micro-manager/micro-manager.github.io/_pages/PVCAM_legacy.md

 C:\\Program Files\\Micro-Manager1.3

 where you should replace 'username' with your username.
-{% include Note text="The directory 'Appdata' is not visible to the Windows file explorer." %}
+{% include notice icon="info" content="The directory 'Appdata' is not visible to the Windows file explorer." %}

 \--[Nico](User:Nico "wikilink") 11:33, 31 August 2007 (PDT)